actionml/docs.actionml.com/pio_by_actionml.md

 ## Salesforce's PredictionIO v0.9.6

  - Requires java 8
  - Require SSL/HTTPS for pio REST APIs.
 This make it incompatible with existing code that queries or sends events to the EventServer.
-It also makes it incompatible with the SDKs which will not operate with this version without changes.
+It also makes it incompatible with the SDKs which will not operate with this version.

 ## Use the Salesforce Sponsored PredictionIO v0.9.6

 - you need SSL/HTTPS **and**
 - you do not need The Universal Recommender v0.3.0+ **and**
-- you do not need to trim old event or compact duplicates and property change events
+- you do not need to trim old events or compact duplicates and property change events **and**
 - you do not use an SDK or are willing to modify the SDK code, use the Salesforce sponsored project on [github](https://github.com/PredictionIO/PredictionIO)

 {{/template}}